HPCL/autoperf/example/README.rst

   Queue

-    value: "serial" or "PBS"
+    value: "serial", "PBS" or "mic"

     meaning: the batch system we are going to use.
-Chosse "serial" if do not use any batch system.
+Chosse "serial" if do not use any batch system. "mic" is used to run MIC native application.

     mandatory: no

     default: "serial"

+  mpi_launcher

+    value: a string

+    meaning: name of the MPI launcher

+    mandatory: no

+    default: "mpirun"

 Queue
 ~~~~~